 William goes on to address the famous Hawking statement:

-That this blog includes a hodgepodge of related videos is proven by the next video of Max Loughan, another child prodigy, who is a physicist, by his own description, at the age of 13.
+To be fair to the subject, I include a video of Max Loughan, another child prodigy, who is a physicist, by his own description, at the age of 13.
 Max has a different view of God.
 His view is more on the level of Einstein’s view of God – a somewhat pantheistic view of God as energy.

 It strikes me as I listen to the interview that follows that Max doesn’t understand the God of the bible.
 As brilliant as he is, he believes that the bible describes a god sitting on a cloud.
-That can only mean that Max hasn’t read the bible and is considering only a caricature of it.
+That suggests that Max, like Hawking, doesn’t have a sophisticated understanding of the God of the bible and is considering only a caricature.

 This leads to me to wonder how Max might wrestle with a more sophisticated view of God and, particularly, the God of the bible.
 Like Hawking, who didn’t seem to understand or take the idea of God seriously, I wonder how Max might view God if he engaged a sophisticated view of God seriously.